What is an enterprise data strategy?

 Clean and deduplicated: No duplicate records, standardized fields, validated contact information.

-Enriched with external signals: Firmographics, technographics, and intent data provide context beyond what's in your CRM.
+Enriched with external signals: Firmographics, technographics, and intent data provide context beyond what is in your CRM.

 Governed and compliant: Access controls and audit trails ensure data usage meets regulatory standards.

-Without this foundation, AI initiatives stall.
-With it, revenue teams can deploy predictive account scoring, automate lead routing based on fit and intent, personalize outreach at scale, and forecast pipeline with confidence.
+With a clean data foundation, revenue teams can deploy predictive account scoring, automate lead routing based on fit and intent, personalize outreach at scale, and forecast pipeline with confidence.

 Governance is the framework that defines how data is owned, stewarded, and controlled across the organization.
 Without clear governance, data becomes chaotic and untrustworthy.